-- There are no vacancies reported by Saskatchewan health regions. - Health regions report no service delivery issues related to recruitment and retention issues for the Dental Therapist classification.
+- There are no vacancies reported by Saskatchewan health regions. - Health regions report minimal service delivery issues related to recruitment and retention issues for the Dental Therapist classification. - The current SAHO/HSAS agreement expired on March 31, 2009.

 Having reviewed the employer information and considering the labour market criteria defined by the market supplement framework, the Market Supplement Review Committee recommends: